individkid/sculpt/README.md

 --command send command to window thread
 --configure change aspect ratio granularity base delay etc
 --test run tests of functions in the polytope thread

+Threads send structs to each other.
+Each sent struct is sent back to the sender for deallocation.
+Source->Struct->Destination
+Read->Command->Window for bringup
+Read->Data->Window for changing modes
+Read->Data->Window for applying transformations from other processes
+Read->Data->Window for changing configurations
+Read->Data->Polytope for adding or changing planes
+Read->Data->Polytope for changing which regions are in the polytope
+Read->Data->Polytope for creating sample of space
+Read->Data->Polytope for decorating planes
+Read->Data->System for changing sound
+Read->Data->Script for setting up scripts
+Window->Data->Write for recording transformations
+Window->Data->Polytope for manipulating or randomizing planes
+Window->Data->Polytope for changing which regions are in the polytope
+Window->Invoke->Script for starting macro from click
+Polytope->Data->Write for appending manipulated or randomized planes
+Polytope->Command->Window for changing what is displayed
+Script->Question->Polytope for feedback from topology
+System->Invoke->Script for getting value from metric

 For example, --plane sends a stuct to the Polytope thread that sends a Command to the Window thread to append the plane to the Versor and Plane buffers for the file.
 Then the Command triggers microcode that classifies the plane, and intersects it with previously added planes.
 The response of the Command allows the Polytope thread to send another Command that updates Frame, Point, and related buffers, and triggers the display microcode.